vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Linux Kernel
 ============

-The Linux Kernel used by VyOS is heavily tied to the ISO build process.
-The file ``data/defaults.json`` hosts a JSON definition if the Kernel version used ``kernel_version`` and the ``kernel_flavor`` of the Kernel which represents the Kernels LOCAL_VERSION.
-Both together form the Kernel Version variable in the
+The Linux kernel used by VyOS is heavily tied to the ISO build process.
+The file ``data/defaults.json`` hosts a JSON definition of the kernel version used ``kernel_version`` and the ``kernel_flavor`` of the kernel which represents the kernel's LOCAL_VERSION.
+Both together form the kernel version variable in the
 system:

 .. code-block:: none